 He started making small pieces already as a boy that he would give to his sister and her dolls.
 He then abandoned them for the sake of sculpture but returned to jewelry making at the age of 29.
 When he met his future wife, he decided to make a ring for her.
 “I thought this would do for a wedding ring,” he recalled in 1966, “but Louisa merely called this one her ‘engagement ring’ and we had to go to Waltham, nearby, and purchase a wedding ring for two dollars.”

 After this shy beginning, Calder would gift Louisa a new piece every year, both for wedding anniversaries and her birthdays.
 They would range from inscribed brooches, statement necklaces, or special buttons for a coat.

-Hence, the jewellery was worn by Calder’s friends such as Peggy Guggenheim, Simone de Beauvoir or Georgia O’Keeffe.
-It was like a secret club, people would wear it and you had to be bold and brave, it was like wearing a funny hat … people would look at you.
-It wasn’t for everyone, it wasn’t for the timid, said Guinness.
-He made them with his own hands and was never really without wire and a pair of pliers in his pocket, [which] he would take out and start playing with.
+Subsequently, the jewelry was worn by Calder’s friends such as Peggy Guggenheim, Simone de Beauvoir, or Georgia O’Keeffe.
+“It was like a secret club, people would wear it and you had to be bold and brave, it was like wearing a funny hat … people would look at you.
+It wasn’t for everyone, it wasn’t for the timid,” said Guinness, “He made them with his own hands and was never really without wire and a pair of pliers in his pocket, [which] he would take out and start playing with.”

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!